 Built in the center of the I-15 freeway, the new Express Lanes help all travelers.
 Travelers using the Express Lanes have reliable travel times.
 And travelers in the general purpose lanes have less traffic congestion.

 There’s no entry fee for carpools and vanpools, bus riders, motorcycles, and certain permitted clean air vehicles to enjoy more predictable travel times on the Express Lanes.
-And, starting in 2014, a new Bus Rapid Transit system called Rapid
+The new Rapid

 For solo drivers, using the Express Lanes takes three easy steps: Set up a FasTrak